How Do I Use the Eraser Tool in Photoshop?

 Protect Foreground Color lets you select the Foreground color in the Tools palette and then Photoshop will protect that color when you're erasing.
 If what you're trying to protect is similar to the background, but just a few shades different, then the Protect Foreground Color checkbox should be checked.

 The Magic Eraser tool works similarly to the Magic Wand tool in that it selects a larger area based around contrast in pixels.
-Actually, the Magic Eraser works exactly the same way as Magic Wand tool and then hitting delete.
+Actually, the Magic Eraser works exactly the same way as the Magic Wand tool and then hitting delete.
 Using the Magic Eraser seems easy enough.
 All you need to do is click where you want to remove something and Photoshop will remove all the pixels in that area that are the color of what you've clicked.

 In the image above, I've clicked the mouse once on the red background while using the Magic Eraser and this is the result.
 Notice how it's a choppy selection and still leaves a slight red border around the mug.
 The image below is an unaltered version of the coffee mug, just so you can see all the red that Photoshop didn't remove.

 Something to note is that you can't use the Eraser tool on Smart Object unless the image is converted to raster.

 Click on the Pencil tool.

 Choose the Auto Erase option in the toolbar.

 Drag the tool over the image where you want to paint the background or foreground color.